-The tests, with the exception of one test, were not platform-specific.
-Therefore, the evaluator only used one test architecture setup (x86\64) at the ITSEF lab, while relying on the developer to execute the tests on the ARM platform.
-The evaluator provided the devised test code to the developer who in turn provided the execution logs for the ARM platforms.
+The penetration tests, except for one, are not platform-specific.
+Therefore, the evaluator only used one test architecture setup (x86_64) at the ITSEF, while relying on the developer to execute the tests on the ARM platforms.
+The evaluator provided the devised test code to the developer who returned the execution logs for the ARM platforms.